 Should you download the JBL Portable app?

 The Flip 6 uses the JBL Portable app (iOS/Android), formerly “JBL Connect,” to provide access to firmware updates and a user guide.
-Plus, you can toggle the feedback tones the speaker produces on or off here.
-Inside the app, you can also enable PartyBoost and stereo playback instead of using the dedicated button.
+Plus, you can toggle the speaker’s feedback tones on or off here.
 Note that stereo only works with two JBL speakers of the same generation.
-My JBL Flip 5 pairs with the Flip 6 for PartyBoost, but the two cannot do stereo playback.
+My JBL Flip 5 pairs with the Flip 6 for mono playback, but the two cannot perform in stereo.
 Perhaps the most notable feature the app boasts is a basic equalizer, which lets you adjust highs, mids, and lows.

 Other than that, there’s not much going on in the app, but that could be a good thing.
 You likely won’t need to poke around in obscure settings to get everything working the way you want.